microbiomedata/nmdc-metadata/metadata-translation/notebooks/README.md

 ## Translation workflow

-The metadata translation workflow consists of the notebooks executed in the following order:
+The [translation pipeline](https://github.com/microbiomedata/nmdc-metadata/blob/master/metadata-translation/notebooks/translation-pipeline.ipynb) notebook translates metadata to JSON.
+Operationally, it executes the following notebooks in order:
 1. [Translate GOLD study, project, biosample](https://github.com/microbiomedata/nmdc-metadata/blob/master/metadata-translation/notebooks/translate-GOLD-study-project-biosample.ipynb)
 2. [Translate GOLD data objects](https://github.com/microbiomedata/nmdc-metadata/blob/master/metadata-translation/notebooks/translate-GOLD-data-objects.ipynb)
 3. [Translate EMSL data](https://github.com/microbiomedata/nmdc-metadata/blob/master/metadata-translation/notebooks/translate-EMSL-data.ipynb)

+The final output is saved to the directory `./output/nmdc-json/`.

 A high-level overview of the translation process is depicted below.
 At each step, metadata and the [NMDC schema](lib/nmdc.py) are input into the translation notebook, and JSON files are created.
 The output of the last step is forwarded to the web-development team for ingestion and display on the [NMDC pilot site](https://microbiomedata.github.io/pilot/).